FelixOnline/v2/content/articles/2011-10-21-a-mans-shoe-haven.md

 subtitle: >
   Matthew Allinson tackles the hell of the High Street and finds heaven at Offspring
 date: "2011-10-21 10:24:49 +0100"

 # Attributes from Felix Online V1
 id: "1588"
 old_path: /fashion/1588/a-mans-shoe-haven
 aliases:
  - /fashion/1588/a-mans-shoe-haven
+imported: true
+comments:
+ - Sadly anon this shop completely fails to sell anything resembling shoes that one could wear to perhaps either vespers or the Dorchester on a thursday afternoon What is more it doesnt even sell footwear that one can do sport it This is a shoe shop that sells comfortable shoes for chavs but with the utmost customer service So what about men who a bit of class Matt does this shop sell actual shoesso what about bellends who think theyve got class cause they wear a type of shoes where can they get great service aside from a back alley in sohoso what about bellends who think theyve got class cause they wear a type of shoes where can they get great service aside from a back alley in sohoso what about bellends who think theyve got class cause they wear a type of shoes where can they get great service aside from a back alley in sohoAll about Vans

 # Article Taxonomies
 categories:
  - fashion
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true